mayali-fr/Dragonmim-Generator/_posts/2021-05-29-dragon-card-maker.markdown

 <br>

-<span style="font-size:12px;"> This tool does not collect any data from the text provided to create the cards.
-Generator source code can be found <a href="https://github.com/Dragonmim/Dragonmim.github.io/blob/master/_includes/dragonCardGenerator.html">here</a>.</span>
+<p style="font-size:12px;text-align:center;"> This tool does not collect any data from the text provided to create the cards.
+Generator source code can be found <a href="https://github.com/Dragonmim/Dragonmim.github.io/blob/master/_includes/dragonCardGenerator.html">here</a>. <br>
+<a href="https://www1.flightrising.com/">Flight Rising</a> and related content © Stormlight Workshop LLC</p>